Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Saves

 Roll equal to or under ability score to avoid consequences.
-91-99 is always a failure.
+91-99 is always a fail.
 Add 20 to your ability score when doing something related to your occupation.
 Doubles are Criticals (e.g. 00, 44).

 ### Luck